 Native 4k content is displayed perfectly, with no dithering or other subpixel artifacts.

 The Samsung QN90B uses a BGR sub-pixel layout, which negatively impacts how it displays text when using the TV as a PC monitor.
 You can read more about that here.
 The pixels look a bit blurry due to the 'Ultra Viewing Angle' layer.

-The Samsung QN90B has a very good color gamut.
+The Samsung QN90B has an excellent color gamut.
 It has fantastic coverage of the DCI-P3 color space used by most current HDR content, so most HDR content looks vivid and lifelike.
-It has limited coverage of the wider Rec.
-2020 color space, and the tone mapping isn't very good when displaying Rec.
-2020 content, so there's some loss of fine details in some scenes.
-There's not much content using this color space, though, so it's more of an issue if you're looking for something future-proof.
+It has decent coverage of the wider Rec.
+2020 color space, and the tone mapping is good, ensuring fine details are preserved and easy to see in areas of vibrant, saturated color.

-The Samsung QN90B has good color volume.
-It's mainly limited by its incomplete color gamut, as most colors are displayed well at various brightness levels, and colors are just as bright as pure white.
+The Samsung QN90B has fantastic color volume.
+Most colors are displayed well at various brightness levels, and colors are just as bright as pure white.
 Thanks to its high contrast ratio, dark saturated colors are displayed well.
-Although it has less normalized color volume than the Samsung QN90A QLED, it has better absolute color volume.
-It means that colors look more vivid on the QN90B.

 There are no visible signs of temporary image retention.

 VA panels are unlikely to experience burn-in, as the VA panel in our long-term test appears immune.